T4 Test (Thyroxine): Meaning, Levels, Symptoms, Normal Range & Complete Guide

 Overview

-The T4 (Thyroxine) Test measures the level of thyroxine hormone circulating in your blood.
-T4 is one of the primary hormones produced by the thyroid gland, along with T3 (Triiodothyronine).
-Because T4 acts as the main storage and transport form of thyroid hormone, measuring it helps doctors understand how well the thyroid gland is functioning.
+The T4 (Thyroxine) Test measures the amount of thyroxine circulating in the blood.
+T4 is one of the two main hormones produced by the thyroid gland, the other being T3 (Triiodothyronine).
+While T3 is the more active hormone at the tissue level, T4 serves as the body’s primary circulating and reserve thyroid hormone.

 - Autoimmune thyroid disorders

-Together, these values give a clear picture of thyroid hormone production and availability.
+Together, these values help clarify hormone production and availability.

 Where is T4 Produced in the Body?

-T4 is produced in the thyroid gland, a small, butterfly-shaped gland located at the front of your neck.
-The thyroid makes T4 when it receives instructions from the pituitary gland, which releases TSH (Thyroid-Stimulating Hormone).
+T4 is produced exclusively by the thyroid gland, a small butterfly-shaped organ located at the front of the neck.
+The thyroid releases T4 in response to signals from the pituitary gland in the form of TSH (Thyroid-Stimulating Hormone).

 Main Functions and Importance of T4